Waterspout: Formation

 Waterspouts exist on a microscale, where their environment is less than two kilometers in width.
 The cloud from which they develop can be as innocuous as a moderate cumulus, or as great as a supercell.
 While some waterspouts are strong and tornadic in nature, most are much weaker and caused by different atmospheric dynamics.
-They normally develop in moisture-laden environments as their parent clouds are in the process of development, and it is theorized they spin as they move up the surface boundary from the horizontal shear near the surface, and then stretch upwards to the cloud once the low level shear vortex aligns with a developing cumulus cloud or thunderstorm.
+They normally develop in moisture-laden environments as their parent clouds are in the process of development, and it is theorized they spin as they move up the surface boundary from the horizontal shear near the surface, and then stretch upwards to the cloud once the low-level shear vortex aligns with a developing cumulus cloud or thunderstorm.
 Some weak tornadoes, known as landspouts, have been shown to develop in a similar manner.

-More than one waterspout can occur in the same vicinity at the same time.
+More than one waterspout can occur simultaneously in the same vicinity.
 In 2012, as many as nine simultaneous waterspouts were reported on Lake Michigan in the United States.
 In May 2021, at least five simultaneous waterspouts were filmed near Taree, off the northern coast of New South Wales, Australia.

 Types

 Non-tornadic

-Waterspouts that are not associated with a rotating updraft of a supercell thunderstorm are known as "non-tornadic" or "fair-weather waterspouts", and are by far the most common type.
-Fair-weather waterspouts occur in coastal waters and are associated with dark, flat-bottomed, developing convective cumulus towers.
-Waterspouts of this type rapidly develop and dissipate, having life cycles shorter than 20 minutes.
+Waterspouts that are not associated with a rotating updraft of a supercell thunderstorm are known as "non-tornadic" or "fair-weather" waterspouts.
+By far the most common type of waterspout, these occur in coastal waters and are associated with dark, flat-bottomed, developing convective cumulus towers.
+Fair-weather waterspouts develop and dissipate rapidly, having life cycles shorter than 20 minutes.
 They usually rate no higher than EF0 on the Enhanced Fujita scale, generally exhibiting winds of less than 30 m/s.

 They are most frequently seen in tropical and sub-tropical climates, with upwards of 400 per year observed in the Florida Keys.
-They typically move slowly, if at all, since the cloud to which they are attached is horizontally static, being formed by vertical convective action instead of the subduction/adduction interaction between colliding fronts.
+They typically move slowly, if at all, since the cloud to which they are attached is horizontally static, being formed by vertical convective action rather than the subduction/adduction interaction between colliding fronts.
 Fair-weather waterspouts are very similar in both appearance and mechanics to landspouts, and largely behave as such if they move ashore.

-There are five stages to a fair weather waterspout life cycle.
+There are five stages to a fair-weather waterspout life cycle.
 Initially, a prominent circular, light-colored disk appears on the surface of the water, surrounded by a larger dark area of indeterminate shape.
-After the formation of these colored disks on the water, a pattern of light and dark-colored spiral bands develop from the dark spot on the water surface.
-Then, a dense annulus of sea spray, called a cascade, appears around the dark spot with what appears to be an eye.
+After the formation of these colored disks on the water, a pattern of light- and dark-colored spiral bands develops from the dark spot on the water surface.
+Then, a dense annulus of sea spray, called a "cascade", appears around the dark spot with what appears to be an eye.
 Eventually, the waterspout becomes a visible funnel from the water surface to the overhead cloud.
-The spray vortex can rise to a height of several hundred feet or more and often creates a visible wake and an associated wave train as it moves.
-Eventually, the funnel and spray vortex begin to dissipate as the inflow of warm air into the vortex weakens, ending the waterspout's life cycle.
+The spray vortex can rise to a height of several hundred feet or more, and often creates a visible wake and an associated wave train as it moves.
+Finally, the funnel and spray vortex begin to dissipate as the inflow of warm air into the vortex weakens, ending the waterspout's life cycle.